fastuptime/Advanced_Telegram_Bot_Infrastructure/README.md

 - Monitoring logs via console
 - and dozens of other features that I am too lazy to write...!

-# ✨ ✨ Features and projects to be added as stars arrive ✨ ✨
+# ✨Features and projects to be added as stars arrive✨

 - Bot to Log Chat History -> 2 Star ✨
 - Creating Admin Specific Command -> 5 Stars ✨